ebjaime/NBA-database/README.md

 # NBA-database #
 Scraps data from numerous sites to show information about teams, scores, schedules and league stats in the National Basketball Association.
-Written in a script-type of way
+Written in a script-type of way.

 ## Feautures##
 Live team statistics taken from-->"scorecenter.espn.go.com"